stumathews/CppGameLib/README.md

 CppGameLib is a game library for C++ for creating simple real-time, interactive 2D games.

+The main parts of the library revolve around managing resources, events and drawing `GameObjects`

-The library is seperated into areas:
+The library is seperated into various areas:

-* AI - FSMs, Behavior Trees
+* `AI` - FSMs, Behavior Trees
-* Assets - Audio, graphics, fonts and sprites asset files that can be loaded into memory
+* `Assets` - Audio, graphics, fonts and sprites asset files that can be loaded into memory
-* Audio - playing music and sound effects
+* `Audio` - playing music and sound effects
-* Characters - building and controlling characters
+* `Characters` - building and controlling characters
-* Events - Subscribing and handling events
+* `Events` - Subscribing and handling events
-* Exceptions and Errors - Dealing with errors and exceptions
+* `Exceptions and Errors` - Dealing with errors and exceptions
-* Files - Serialization matters eg. xml, json etc.
+* `Files` - Serialization matters eg. xml, json etc.
-* Fonts - Loading Fonts
+* `Fonts` - Loading Fonts
-* Geometry - Modeling lines, rectangles etc
+* `Geometry` - Modeling lines, rectangles etc
-* Graphics - Drawing (ony 2D drawing is supported)
+* `Graphics` - Drawing (ony 2D drawing is supported)
-* Logging - Auditing and diagnostics tracing
+* `Logging` - Auditing and diagnostics tracing
-* Networking - Networking and Multiplayer
+* `Networking` - Networking and Multiplayer
-* Workflow Sequences and Coordination - Running sequences etc
+* `Workflow Sequences and Coordination` - Running sequences etc
-* Resources - Loading assets into/outof memory
+* `Resources` - Loading assets into/outof memory
-* Scenes - Loading and drawing resource for a particualar scene or level
+* `Scenes` - Loading and drawing resource for a particualar scene or level

 A Basic view of how the library would be used to structure a game: